onflow/flow/flips/20201310-storage-fees.md

 ## Questions and Discussion Topics

-1. Cadence:
-    1. How to allow changing these values using the **StorageFees** smart contract.
-1. General:
 1. Could an account be deleted for the purpose of refunding its creation fee.
 1. When calling `deductAccountCreationFee` on the **FlowServiceAccount** besides storage fees what constitutes the fees?: